 - 8.3.
-The firms selected for the Short List will be notified in writing and invited to interview for the project by the date and time specified in the Calendar of Events Procurement Timetable on page 1 of this RFQ and in accordance with Section 7.2. - 8.4.
-Each member of the Committee will evaluate each of the firms on the Short List based on the following criteria.
+Those firms selected to the Short List will be scheduled for an interview in accordance with Section 7.2. - 8.4.
+Each member of the Committee will evaluate each proposal of the firms on the Short List based on the following criteria.
 Each component will be weighted as indicated for the purpose of scoring the proposals. - 8.4.1.
 Experience.
 The experience of the proposed team in executing similar projects will be evaluated.
 Included in the evaluation of this element will be an assessment of the number and quality of successfully completed projects of similar scope, size, and complexity.
 This component will be weighted at 30% - 8.4.2.
 Experience of Key Personnel.
 The experience and success of the key personnel of the team will also be evaluated.
 This component will be weighted at 25%. - 8.4.3.
 Presentations and Interviews.
-The Committee will evaluate the respondents' demonstration of knowledge of senior housing and multi-family housing design, the respondent's demonstration of the understanding of the project's scope and mission, and the respondent's demonstration of a strategic plan to complete a project of this scope and complexity in Westchester County, New York, including compliance with codes and regulations specific to New York State.
+The Committee will evaluate the respondents' demonstration of knowledge of senior housing and multi-family housing design, its demonstration of competence in completing projects in Westchester County, New York and/or for New York State agencies, as well as the respondent's demonstration of the understanding of the project's scope and mission.
 This component will be weighted at 25%. - 8.4.4.
 Project Approach and Capability.
 Respondents will be evaluated on their approach to the specific challenges of the project and on their capabilities, including the demonstration of adequate capacity to complete the Project within an acceptable timeframe, given the firm's current and anticipated workload.
 This component will be weighted at 15%. - 8.4.5.
 MBE-WBE-MWBE Status.
-Certified status as a New York State MBE, WBE, or MWBE will be weighted at 5%.Experience. - 8.5. . - 8.6.
+Certified status as a New York State MBE, WBE, or MWBE will be weighted at 5%. - 8.5.
+Upon selection by the Committee of the successful respondent, PCAC and the Development Consultant will negotiate in good faith with the successful respondent the terms of an agreement.
+In the event the terms of an agreement cannot be agreed upon, PCAC reserves the right to negotiate with other respondents. - 8.6.
 Upon mutual acceptance of the terms of an agreement, the Committee will make a formal recommendation to the PCAC Board of Directors.
-The Board may accept and act on the recommendation, or may choose to take no action at all. - 8.7.
+The Board may accept and act on the recommendation, or may choose to take no action at all.
+The terms of the agreement will include an agreed upon schedule of hourly fees for each member of the consultant's and any sub-consultant's firm.
+There may also be certain elements of the scope of services that could be performed for a lump sum fee. - 8.7.
 All respondents submitting properly completed Qualifications will be notified in writing of the Board's decisions.